kobi2294/Dot-Net-Core-Demos/wpf-syllabus.md

 * We saw how to set easing functions to each keyframe

-# Day 03 - Layout Panels and Resources
+# Day 03 - Dependency Properties and Data Binding
 ### Projects:
 |     |     |
 | --- | --- |